Arbish04/Shareable-Resume-Builder/README.md

-# Shareable-Resume-Builder
+# Editable-Resume-Builder
-"Shareable Resume Builder allows users to create, edit, and download resumes.
-It offers a unique feature to generate a shareable URL for easy access and sharing.
-The tool also supports downloading the resume as a PDF."
+"An interactive, editable resume builder that allows users to modify their resume details in real-time within a single container.
+Built with HTML, CSS, and JavaScript, this responsive project provides a seamless inline editing experience for quick and easy updates.